 Founders don’t usually do the extra legwork of research the VCs on the list.
 What stage are they investing in?
 Are they familiar with gaming?
 If not, are they comfortable at investing in gaming?

-Investors don’t like “cold emails.”
-They are already getting enough cold outreach from all over the place.
-The best option would be to get a warm introduction from another founder who knows the investor.
+Investors don’t always like “cold emails.”
+There are exceptions, but many already have too much cold outreach coming from all over the place.
+The best option would be to get an introduction from another founder who knows the investor.
 The reason it works is the other founder is acting as a gatekeeper, only connecting the investor with people who matter.

 Another beginner’s mistake is to ask the investor to sign a non-disclosure agreement (NDA).
 In short, investors don’t sign NDAs.
 Asking them to do that will make you look like you don’t know what you’re doing, and there are a few reasons for that.

 - On average, investors see twenty companies a week.
 That amounts to over 1,000 companies per year.
 Signing an NDA could potentially prevent them from having a meaningful discussion with any potential investment after yours.

 - There’s a legal mess involved.
 If each investment proposal comes with an NDA attached, then each NDA must be negotiated.
 Also, the investor must comply with that web of NDA’s even if the investment proposal gets rejected.
 Many businesses start from a similar business concept or model.
 How many pitches are along the lines of “This game will blow up the [fill in the blank] market”?
 An investor may struggle to demonstrate compliance with NDAs when it receives investment proposals for basically the same business opportunity from separate founders.
 It’s a legal claim waiting to happen.